ADAS | Windshield Camera Re-Calibration

 What if I choose not to Re-Calibrate my ADAS system?

 If a car's ADAS system is not re-calibrated, the system may not function properly and your safety is at risk.
 Remember, if the aiming of the cameras/radars/lasers on the vehicle are off by even a few millimeters readings the systems are designed to detect at a distance could be off by feet.
 In some cases a miss-aligned camera can actually pull you car into on-coming traffic.
 Because this technology is still pretty new, questions still remain as to whether vehicle warranties will be honored or insurance companies will be responsible for accidents if ADAS systems are not maintained.
 A properly re-calibrated ADAS system will meet the manufacturers OEM specifications and provide all the safety features your vehicle was designed for.
+Don't put your family at risk.
 Choose Best Glass for your family's safety and peace of mind.

 How to Contact Us